algosup/2024-2025-project-2-serious-game-team-3/documents/Management/Weekly Reports/week-1.md

 2. **Finalize the Project Concept:**
    - We decided to develop a city-building game.
 The player will make decisions on how to build the city, affecting the carbon footprint and CO2 emissions, which in turn impacts the climate.

-3. **Studying Climate Change:**
+3. **Study Climate Change:**
    - To create a sustainable city-building game, we studied the various causes of climate change and selected the aspects we would adapt for our game.

-4. **Learn GODOT:**
+4. **Learn Godot:**
-   - GODOT is the programming language we will use to develop the game.
-None of the team members had prior experience with GODOT.
+   - Godot is the game engine we will use to develop the game.
+None of the team members had prior experience with Godot.

 ## Key Accomplishments

 - ✅ Brainstormed and decided on the type of serious game to produce.
 - ✅ Finalized the project concept overview.
-- ✅ Began learning GODOT.
+- ✅ Began learning Godot.

+## Next Week

+1. Hold a final meeting to decide what we will implement in our game.
+2. Start and complete the README document.
+3. Search for templates to use for building the game.
+4. Start implementing the game design user interface.
+5. Start and complete the project charter.
+6. Begin working on the functional specifications document.

 ## Meeting & Collaborations

 We held a meeting on Wednesday where we concluded on creating a sustainable city-building game.
-Guillaume Deramchi the Technical Writer proposed the city-building idea on the first day of school, and we had a brief discussion with the teacher who agreed with our project.
+Guillaume Deramchi, the Technical Writer, proposed the city-building idea on the first day of school, and we had a brief discussion with the teacher who agreed with our project.
 It was left to us to decide on the game's mechanics and overall design.

 ## Other Notes